 How much do you sleep at night?

 Well, like 5, 5 ½ hours, and then I take a few 10 minute naps during the day.
 So, I wake up in the middle of the night, and often I want to write, because I just like it.
 And sometimes, daily experiences influence me.
 So in the case of the Russians, I was director of undergraduate studies in the early 1990s.
 And a lot of Russians were coming to New York.
 They were kind of bimodal.
 Some of them were just brilliant.
 And some of them thought they were brilliant, but weren’t so brilliant.
 And there weren’t many in between for some reason.
 Well, one day, this young man comes into my office with his teacher, and he is a very young man, he is 12 years old.
 And his teacher says, “He’s in my freshman Pascal class, and there is a problem.”
 And I said, “oh, really, what is the problem?”
 Thinking, he was too young, he couldn’t get it.
 He said, no, Viktor is too good.
 I said, oh, really, so tell me Viktor, what have you done, what is the biggest program that you’ve done?
 He said, “Well, I’ve done a simulator for high temperature superconductors.”
 And I said, “Oh, that’s good.”
-And so my colleague asks him about the math he used and he was explaining (__) methods and all those sort of things, and he certainly understood what he was doing.
+And so my colleague asks him about the math he used and he was explaining Newton gradient methods and all those sort of things, and he certainly understood what he was doing.
 And so then I said, “Ok Viktor, which programming languages do you know?”
 “Pascal, FORTRAN, and Lisp, and C, and C++, and I think that is all,” he said.
 That was very good.
-“Do you know any graph theories?”
+“Do you know any graph theory?”
 “A little bit,” he said.
 “Could you write us a connected components algorithm?”
 “In which language,” he asked.
 So I said, “Oh, I don’t know, maybe a set oriented language.”
 So he does that in his 12 year old handwriting, from the top of the board to the bottom, without a cross-out, and it is perfect.
 So my colleague said, “Well, you have a loop there, and you have to compare two sets in that loop, that’s an expensive operation.
 What will you do?”
 “Well, I will probably use bit vectors,” he said.
 Then my colleague said you could also just have a flag that just changes if there is some change in the loop.
 And he said, “Oh yes, but it wouldn’t be so pretty.”
 So I felt that I had to write a book about these people.
 I wrote with a Russian playwright, and we wrote about mathematicians and scientists but also business people and sex workers and writers.
 So, it was quite an eclectic crew, and it was really a fun book to write.
 And I think what I try to do when I write is I try to write something nobody else is writing.
 I really respect people who write wonderful textbooks, like let’s say, a real database textbook, but I would never try to do that.
-Because I feel that already they are doing a great job, even if conceivably I could do a better job, it would only be marginally better, and so, my books, for example, about database tuning, I wrote that because there was no such book.
+Because I feel that already they are doing a great job.
+Even if conceivably I could do a better job, it would only be marginally better, and so, my books, for example, about database tuning, I wrote that because there was no such book.
 There were books about database tuning for particular systems, but never the general principles.

 Are there general principles?
 Can you generalize beyond what each separate system does?